Pure (British TV series): Broadcast

 The series was first broadcast in the UK on Channel 4 from January to March 2019.
-It was not renewed for a second season.
+On 14 February 2020, it was announced that the show would not be renewed for a second series.

 In the United States, the series was released on HBO Max on 27 August 2020 but was then removed on 26 August 2022.
 It is currently available on Amazon Prime.

 In Italy, the TV series was published entirely on the RaiPlay streaming platform starting from 25 November 2020.

 Reception

 Pure received generally positive reviews and was praised for its frank treatment of mental health issues and sexuality.
 On review aggregator Rotten Tomatoes, the series holds an approval rating of 80% based on 20 reviews.
 The website's critical consensus reads:

 "Pure compassionately explore(s) the complications of compulsion, shame, and struggling to make sense of oneself."

 It was described as "a masterly comedy about sex and mental health" by the Guardian.
 The NME gave the show 4/5 and described it as "an essential comedy that peels away the stigma of mental health", and described it as "one of 2019's standout shows so far".
 The Daily Telegraph called the show "an excruciating success".

 According to The Guardian, people with purely obsessional OCD generally praised the show's relatability, but felt that Marnie's condition was not treated with the appropriate level of gravity.